-A02 - The Culture of Telecommunication Standardisation in the Tensions of the Digital and Neoliberal ‘Double Revolution’ since the 1980s
+A02 - The Culture of Telecommunication Standardisation in the Tensions of the Digital and Neoliberal ‘Double Revolution’

 This article seeks to explore continuities in the governance of cross-border infrastructures from the interwar to the post-war period.
 It argues that transnational expert communities and cultures of standardisation emerged, which the infrastructure experts were keen to protect and persist.
 The article compares transport and communication to isolate common patterns and differences.

 Henrich-Franke, C. (2018).
 Comparing Cultures of Expert Regulation: Governing Cross-Border Infrastructures.
 Contemporary European History, 27(2), 280–300.